MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/microsoftwebadministration.md

 ---
 title: "Microsoft.Web.Administration | Microsoft Docs"
 author: walterov
 description: "Managed code can be used to provision Web sites and edit configuration.
-Using the Script Use the following to create a site and an application pool , and to..." ms.author: iiscontent
+Using the Script Use the following to create a site and an application pool, and to..." ms.author: iiscontent
 manager: soshir
 ms.date: 12/02/2007